Jandini/Jandini/README.md

 ## Software Reverse Engineering in DOS

 I modified software which helped me to learn touch typing.
 The software was called "Maszynistka" which translates to "Typist".
 Maszynistka was free to use with the caveat that unregistered version has a splash screen.
-You needed about 15 minutes of your time of clicking space key before you can start using it.
+You needed about 15 minutes of your time of clicking space key the keyboard before you could using it.

-I used Turbo Debugger for DOS and figured out how to skip the splash screen.
+I used Turbo Debugger to figure out how to skip the splash screen.
 It was fun repeating it after so many years.
-It took only 2 minutes.
+It took only 2 minutes; it took much longer in the past.
 Here you can see how I did it...

 ![TD_MASZ](https://user-images.githubusercontent.com/19593367/202817851-761425ca-0336-4240-a197-2a9984db452f.gif)